HungLTL/Civ-V-Modded-Leaders-Pack/README.md

 ### Sumer, led by Gilgamesh
 * **Epic Quest**: Units have an additional 50% Combat Strength against Barbarians.
 Destroying a Barbarian Encampment yields an Ancient Ruin reward.
 * **War Cart**: Unique Ancient Era Mounted unit, replacing the Horseman.
-Excels at fighting in open terrain, and unlike the Horseman, is available sooner upon researching The Wheel and nullifies the Spearman and Pikeman's anti-cavalry ability.
+Excels at fighting in open terrain, and unlike the Horseman, does not require Horses, is available sooner upon researching The Wheel and nullifies the Spearman and Pikeman's anti-cavalry ability.
 * **Ziggurat**: Unique Sumerian improvement, unlocked after researching The Wheel.
 Can only be built on resourceless Flat land tiles that are on a river and not adjacent to another Ziggurat.
 Provides +1 Food and +2 Science to the tile it is built on, with an additional +1 Food after researching Civil Service and +2 Culture after researching Archaeology.
 * The city-state of Ur is replaced by Auckland.